shaggers/Block-coding-challenge/README.md

 npm test spec/filepath

 ###### Use the application
-You can use this application first by signing up a user.
-You can then post on a wall while associating your username with your posts.
-You can create multiple accounts to allow users to talk back and forth.
+You can use this application by navigating to the posts page where you and other users can create posts.
+You can also edit and delete posts when you click on one.